RNA editing: Isomerization

+Base Editing

 Base editing is the third major class of rRNA modification, specifically in eukaryotes.
 There are 8 categories of base edits that can occur at the gap between the small and large ribosomal subunits.
 RNA methyltransferases are the enzymes that introduce base methylation.
 Acetyltransferases are the enzymes responsible for acetylation of cytosine in rRNA.
 Base methylation plays a role in translation.
 These base modifications all work in conjunction with the two other main classes of modification to contribute to RNA structural stability.
 An example of this occurs in N7-methylation, which increases the nucleotide's charge to increase ionic interactions of proteins attaching to the RNA before translation.